-For a detailed example on setting up a Combination type asset field, see "Set Up Asset Fields for Data Collection - Example" on page 470.
+For a detailed example on setting up a Combination type asset field, see "Set Up Asset Fields for Data Collection - Example" on page 484.

-Parameter Description

-Master The template substitution string that makes up the combination field.

-substitution string This string replaces the percent values (for example, %1) with the appropriate hardware or asset item.

-Syntax: Use the percentage symbol followed by a number.

-Note: You can also specify some text before or after which will be a constant part of the value of the field. the percent notation

-Examples

-• '%1 (%2)'

-If the master substitution string %1 %2MHz %3Mb is defined for the Description field in the asset entry form, where the following index definitions apply:

-Index Field/Description Display

-%1 CPU Data\CPUs\CPU Type CPU Type

-%2 CPU\CPUs\CPU Speed (MHz) CPU SpeedMHz

-%3 Memory Data\Total memory (Mb) Total MemoryMb

-• tion field may look as follows:
+Parameter Description Master The template substitution string that makes up the combination field. substitution string This string replaces the percent values (for example, %1) with the appropria Syntax: Use the percentage symbol followed by a number. ou can also specify some text before or after the percent notation II be a constant part of the value of the field.
+Examples • '%1 (%2)' If the master substitution string %1 %2MHz %3Mb is defined for the Description field in the asset entry form, where the following index definitions apply: Index Field/Description Display %1 CPU Data\CPUs\CPU Type CPU Type %2 CPU\CPUs\CPU Speed (MHz) CPU SpeedMHz %3 Memory Data\Total memory (Mb) Total MemoryMb then Description on field may look as follows: Hz 3958Mb